dorrelredmond/dorrel-main-website/content/comms/_index.md

 All commissions will be run through [Ko-Fi](https://ko-fi.com/dorrelredmond/).
 HOWEVER, please contact me before officially placing the order

 The best way to reach me for commissions is via email at [dorrelredmond@gmail.com](mailto:dorrelredmond@gmail.com).
-Please be sure to include your name and the "commission" somewhere in the subject line.
+Please be sure to include your name and the word "commission" somewhere in the subject line.

 When contacting me, please include any information regarding purpose for the track(s), the mood/theme, and anything you think would be good inspiration for me when making track(s).